 I’m going to start keeping a list of random facts I learn.
-I’m primarily recording natural organic discoveries which come out of conversations with real people in real life, rather than forced discoveries from online sources like reddit’s TIL or interactions with random internet people I’ve never met (“friends” in Newspeak).
-This means that most entries will have a personal story behind it, although I’m not recording those stories so it’ll be an exercise for the reader to imagine what was being discussed at the time.
-There’s actually a couple from late 2020 to make up for the fact that I decided to do this a little after the start of 2021.
+I’m primarily recording natural organic discoveries which come out of conversations with real people in real life, so most entries will have a personal story behind it, although I’m not recording those stories so it’ll be an exercise for the reader to imagine what was being discussed at the time.
+There are actually 3 from before 2021 to make up for the fact that I decided to do this a little after the start of 2021.

 Apparently it gives the meat a “unique, rich flavour”: https://en.wikipedia.org/wiki/North_Ronaldsay_sheep.